klojang4j/klojang-check-benchmarks/README.md

 ### Performance of has()

-OK, we know the trend now.
+We know the trend now.
 No point in repeating this for each and every check within the ```CommonChecks``` class.
 But note the intrinsic sluggishness of the instance-of check **_relative_** to the null check and less-than check.
 It's almost 2.5 times as slow for the "100_Percent_Pass" check.
 That is no surprise, of course.
 If the test